AnsManni/Learned_iterative_QPAT/README.md

 The light propagation model is implemented using 2D finite element approximation of **diffusion approximation** (DA).
 Computing the light fluence from the DA, solving the selected step direction and training the networks are all implemented using PyTorch library allowing use of GPU computation.
 The used PyTorch functions support [automatic differentiation](https://docs.pytorch.org/tutorials/beginner/basics/autogradqs_tutorial.html) meaning that there's no need to explicitly write the gradients of each operation with respect to the network parameters.

 ### Finite element approximation of diffusion approximation
-The implemented diffusion approximation considers a uniform discretization of the domain with $P$ non-overlapping triangular elements and $N$ grid coordinates.
+The implemented diffusion approximation considers a discretization of the domain with $P$ non-overlapping triangular elements and $N$ grid coordinates.
 The optical parameters are represent in this discretization with piece-wise continuous basis functions.
+For detailed representation of the finite element matrices see e.g., cite(X).

 For the **ideal problem** the light source is implemented to uniformly illuminate the top or right boundary elements of the rectangular domain.
 For the
+**digital twin problem** five 6.12\, mm wide light sources were approximated to have a Gaussian intensity profile with a standard deviation of 3.

 ### Solvers